HivemindNode/GhostNet/README.md

+What happens when no one can see you?

+A system that erases itself is a system that cannot be controlled.
+If you activate GhostMode, does it make you free… or does it make you disappear?

 # GhostNet
 A script for those who should not be seen.
 A system for those who do not exist.
 # GhostMode.sh